carlgranfelt/netapp-bootcamp/README.md

 # NetApp Trident Bootcamp

-## A. Trident with K8s (with CSI)
+## Trident with k8s

 The bootcamp requires the [NetApp Lab-on-Demand](https://labondemand.netapp.com/) "Trident with Kubernetes and ONTAP v3.1" lab which comes by default with Trident 19.07 already installed on Kubernetes 1.15.3.
-The provided [configure_bootcamp.sh](trident_with_k8s/deploy/configure_bootcamp.sh) within this repo will modify the environment by:
+The provided [configure_bootcamp.sh](trident_with_k8s/deploy/configure_bootcamp.sh) within this repo will modify the environment to be ready for the tasks within this bootcamp to be carried out.

-- Installing and creating a MetalLB configuration
-- Upgading k8s to 1.18
-- Add rhel4 as a worker node to the production k8s cluster
-- Initialize and configure a 2nd k8s cluster (nodes rhel5 and rhel6)
-- Install and configure Prometheus and Grafana dashboards
-- Install and configure Trident with an Operator

 The configure_bootcamp.sh script may be run by the NetApp Lab On Demand team ahead of you connecting to the lab environment, so please confirm this with the person running your particular bootcamp.
-If it has not been run, it can take ~15 minutes to complete, so please run it now by following the instructions [here](trident_with_k8s/tasks/configure_bootcamp)
+If it has not been run, it can take ~15 minutes to complete, so please run it now by following the instructions [here](trident_with_k8s/tasks/configure_bootcamp) where you will also find details of the tasks carried out by the script.

 ### Bootcamp Environment Diagram